sm86/libra/language/stdlib/modules/doc/Roles.md

 <a name="0x1_Roles_ELIBRA_ROOT"></a>

-The signer didn't have the required Libra Root role
+The signer didn't have the required Diem Root role

 <pre><code><b>const</b> <a href="Roles.md#0x1_Roles_ELIBRA_ROOT">ELIBRA_ROOT</a>: u64 = 1;